dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

 .. note::
    - Run this module from a system that has direct access to Dell OpenManage Enterprise or OpenManage Enterprise Modular.
-   - This module supports both IPv4 and IPv6 addresses.
+   - This module supports IPv4 and IPv6 addresses.
    - This module supports \ :literal:`check\_mode`\ .